nk4456542/Password-Manager/README.md

 # Password-Manager
-Secure and trustful Manager for all of your passwords
+Secure and trustful Password Manager for all of your passwords

 Enter your Login Password in originalPassword.txt file.